SalomonSmeke/TwitterParserExcercise/README.md

 This parses tweets.
 Picks out the tags, links, etc. And feeds them back categorized.
 Thats all fine, well, and not a big deal.

 What is a little different is how easy it is to add new rules to the parser.
-Dont want to takes links with the letter "l" on them? no problem.
+Dont want to take links with the letter "l" in them? no problem.

 ''' 		new Rule("links", null, null, false, "text", new String[]{"l"}), '''